battermann/sbt-json/README.md

 If you want to use play-json add the play-json library dependency:

     libraryDependencies += "com.typesafe.play" %% "play-json" % "2.6.0"

+## Usage

+After a successful installation place one or more `.json` files containing sample JSON documents in the directory `src/main/resources/json/`.

+By default play-json formats will be generated.
+If you don't use play-json in your project import `j2cgen.CaseClassToStringInterpreter._` and add `jsonInterpreter := interpret` to your `build.sbt` file and reload sbt.

+On compile, case classes will be generated in `target/scala-{version}/src_managed/main/compiled_json/models/json/{name}` where `name` will be the name of the corresponding `.json` file.

+To use the generated models, import `models.json.{name}._` in your application code.
+You can now map a JSON document that has the same schema as the sample JSON document (e.g. from an API response) to the generated models.
+This can be done implicitly e.g. with circe or with play-json (see examples below).

 ## Settings